-What are the responsibilities of the Family Court Unit of the Reimbursement Division?
+What are the responsibilities of the Family Court Unit of Reimbursement?

-The Division is responsible for making recommendations to the Family Division regarding a parent's ability to contribute toward the cost of care, attorney fees, clinical evaluations, and other costs related to the child(ren).
-Once a court order has been entered, this division is responsible for collection of those fees [MCLA 712A.18].
+Reimbursement is responsible for making recommendations to the Family Division regarding a parent's ability to contribute toward the cost of care, attorney fees, clinical evaluations, and other costs related to the child(ren).
+Once a court order has been entered, this office is responsible for collection of those fees [MCLA 712A.18].
 The Unit is also responsible for collecting all fees ordered to be paid by the child.

 Why is a financial statement required?